EvergreenTheTree/dotfiles/SOFTWARE.md

 - CMake: A really popular alternative to configure scripts.
 - **[WINDOWS]** msys2 _(or Git for Windows SDK)_: Linux on windows.  _(better
   than cygwin)_
+- Haskell Platform: A necessity for haskell development.

 # School/Office